top of page

 How can I find a reputable hypnotherapist?

 I would recommend you choose someone who is properly qualified, preferably with a counselling or psychotherapy background, and who has a good amount of experience.
-Many therapist specialise in a particular area of treatment, so find someone who meets your particular needs.
+Many therapists specialise in a particular area of treatment, so find someone who meets your particular needs.
 Look out for membership of regulatory organisations such as the National Hypnotherapy Society or the National Council for Hypnotherapy.
-They will only register hypnotherapist if they are appropriately qualified, insured and follow ethical guidelines.
+They will only register a hypnotherapist if they are appropriately qualified, insured and follow ethical guidelines.

 It is a good idea to talk to a couple of different therapists to make sure you feel comfortable with them; most will offer a free initial call.

-16 views0 comments
+17 views0 comments

 bottom of page